-Your disability retirement benefit is calculated the same way as a regular retirement benefit.
+Your disability retirement benefit is calculated the same way as a regular retirement benefit, except the minimum disability benefit is 50% of your final basic salary.
+The maximum disability benefit is 80% of your final basic pay.
 There is no reduction to your benefit if you are younger than age 60 and you retire due to a disability.

-If you become disabled and resign before completing five years of service, you will not be eligible for a disability retirement benefit.
+If you become disabled and voluntarily resign before completing five years of service, you will not be eligible for a disability retirement benefit.
 You will receive a lump sum refund that includes your retirement contributions deducted from your basic salary, plus any amount that you have deposited or transferred into the retirement fund.
-For more information about the disability retirement benefit, see "If You Become Disabled" on page 14.
+For more information about the disability retirement benefit, see "If You Become Disabled" on page 7.